arul-cfkube/hello-spring-task/README.md

 $ cf restart
 ~~~

-Runs the task using the Task runner.
+Runs the task using the Task.
 This support for tasks is built into the platform.

 ~~~
 cf run-task hello-spring-cloud ".java-buildpack/open_jdk_jre/bin/java org.springframework.boot.loader.JarLauncher" --name my-task